Sidopjescherm/stage-VRCafe/coding-conventions.md

 # Coding conventions for VRcafe

+## Commits
+When writing commits for updating the code you need to write a descriptive title and in the commit message a condense summary of what you fixed.
+The way a commit message should be written is:
+(fix, feature or documentation) (number of the issue you're fixing) (title of the issue) (summary of the isssue you've been working on)

+### Commit often/Conventional commits
+To make sure you have your code saved regularly and not be lost commit your changes regularly.
+This way part of your code is saved and you'll keep your colleagues more up to date on your work.

+## Standards
+A great way to have a consistent status in SEO, Performance and Accessability is PE(progressivly enhanced.)
+This standard not only helps making your website usable for most people, it also helps search engines with indexing your content while still getting to have the 'fun' stuff.

 ## Naming things
-Naming things is een important part for coding.
-Keep your classes, id's, functions and `const`'s descriptive of what they are and keep to the style of writing.
-Use kebabcase for CSS and use camelCase for Javascript.
-Lastly don't shorten or nickname these names, write them out fully.
+- Keep your classes, id's, functions and `const`'s descriptive of what they are and keep to the style of writing.
+- Use kebabcase for CSS and use camelCase for Javascript.
+- Lastly don't shorten or nickname these names, write them out fully.
 > [!CAUTION]
 > This is not the right way
 ```css